katherinek727/mcp-ui/docs/src/guide/apps-sdk.md

 # OpenAI Apps SDK Integration

-The Apps SDK adapter in `@mcp-ui/server` ensures your MCP-UI HTML runs inside ChatGPT.
-However, for now, you still need to manually wire the resource according to the Apps SDK resource pattern.
-This guide walks through the manual flow the adapter expects today.
+The Apps SDK adapter in `@mcp-ui/server` enables your MCP-UI HTML widget to run inside ChatGPT.
+However, for now, you still need to manually serve the resource according to the Apps SDK spec.
+This guide walks through the manual flow the adapter expects today to support both MCP-UI hosts and ChatGPT.

 ## Why two resources?